minorenji/minorenji.github.io/docs/_pages/honors-portfolio.md

 I'm currently working on making another website with a different aesthetic that's more focused on short stories.

+*11/30 update: the new site has been completed and is available [here](https://mun-site.netlify.app/)*

 ## Artifact 2: "Hope"

 "Hope" is a short story written by Okinawan author Medoruma Shun.
 I read this story as part of the Honors Okinawan literature class.